marionpavaux/cookiecutter_data_science/README.md

 ├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module
 │   │
-│   ├── data           <- Package to download or generate data. make_dataset is only an example.
+│   ├── data           <- Package to download or generate data.
-│   │   └── make_dataset.py
 │   │
-│   ├── features       <- Package to turn raw data into features for modeling. build_features is only an example.
+│   ├── features       <- Package to turn raw data into features for modeling.
-│   │   └── build_features.py
 │   │
 │   ├── models         <- Package to train models and then use trained models to make │   │   │                 predictions. predict_model and train_model are only examples.